Explore your world at Audubon Discovery Camp!

-Your child will be placed in an age appropriate game of no more than ten campers each led by a Lead Counselor and a Counselor in Training.
+Your child will be placed in an age appropriate group of no more than ten campers each led by a Lead Counselor and a Counselor in Training.
 An onsite camp director will also be present to oversee camp and ensure a safe and happy camp environment.

 Camper safety is the first priority.
 Staff are trained in first aid and CPR prior to the start of camp.

 We want all children to have a chance to come to camp no matter their financial circumstances .
 Scholarships to attend camp are available for families with financial need and qualify for the Federal Free/Reduced School Lunch Program.
 Click here to see if you qualify for this program.
 Download our Camp Scholarship Application here.